paldhous/ucb/2016/dataviz/md_raw/class4.md

 You can now switch between your two branches using the button to the immediate right of the new branch, which will display either `master` or `test-branch`.
 Do pay close attention to which branch you are working in!

-Here I am working in the test branch:
+Here I am working in the test branch, having made the edit below:

 ![](img/class4_25.jpg)